 Sea Freight vs. Air Freight Carbon Footprint

-According to a study by the International Maritime Organization (IMO), shipping is responsible for around 2.5% of global greenhouse gas emissions.
-While both ocean and air freight contribute to carbon emissions, ocean freight generally has a lower carbon footprint than air freight.
-This is because ships can carry a much larger volume of cargo at a slower speed than planes, resulting in lower fuel consumption per unit of cargo.
+Shipping, according to the International Maritime Organization, is responsible for about 2.5% of the global greenhouse gas emissions.
+It is also important to note that both ocean and air freights emit carbon, but generally, ocean freight has a low carbon footprint compared to air freight.
+This, among other reasons, is because the ships can move a large volume at a low speed compared to planes; thus, the fuel burned becomes less per unit of cargo.

 Is Ocean Freight Cheaper than the other?